Craft Passion

 sock shark

-Solo is so excited, he turns to Nadir and says, “Let’s have fun!”.
+Solo is so excited, that he turns to Nadir and says, “Let’s have fun!”.

-Nadir nods his head and together, they make their way right to the centre of the dance floor, where they bump into their neighbour, Pixie (link) https://www.craftpassion.com/sock-penguin-how-to-sew/ who is just as happy to see them.
+Nadir nods his head and together, they make their way right to the center of the dance floor, where they bump into their neighbor, Pixie Penguin Stuffed Animal who is just as happy to see them.
 How wonderful!
 Now they all have friends to party with.

 stuffed sea creatures